armijnhemel/binaryanalysis-ng/doc/android-test-notes.md

 It uses the `android_fbpk` format and the `android_vendor_boot` format.
 It uses Dex 039, Vdex 021, Art 085 and Oat 183.

+## sailfish-nde63h-factory-43ba5f81.zip

+The Pixel (codename "sailfish") was made by HTC.
+It uses the `androidbootmsm` format.
+It uses Oat 079, Dex 035 and Dex 037.

+## shamu-lrx21o-factory-ef423ec5.zip

+The Nexus 6 (codename "shamu") was made by Motorola Mobility.
+It uses the `android_img` format.
+It uses Oat 039.

+## walleye-opm1.171019.011-factory-f74dd4fd.zip

+The Pixel 2 (codename "walleye") was made by HTC. it uses the `androidbootmsm` format.
+It uses Dex 037, Vdex 010 and Oat 131.

+# walleye-ppr1.180610.009-factory-4149f7e5.zip
+The Pixel 2 (codename "walleye") was made by HTC. it uses the `androidbootmsm`.
+It uses Dex 035, Dex 038, Dex 039, Vdex 019 and Oat 138.

+# ROM rebuilds

+Some test files are from ROM rebuilds

+## omni-7.1.2-20171120-flounder-WEEKLY.zip

+From <https://dl.omnirom.org/flounder/>.
+Uses the `android_img` format.
+It uses Dex 035 and Dex 037.

+## twrp-3.3.1-0-h870.img

+From <https://dl.twrp.me/h870/>.
+Uses the `android_img` format and Dex 035.

+## twrp-3.3.1-0-marlin.img

+From <https://dl.twrp.me/marlin/>.
+Uses the `android_img` format and Dex 035.

 # Random files

 Most of the files below were downloaded from obscure firmware download sites,